As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 When Children come to play, it must be due to the desire to be together and not forced.

 Toddlers should be allowed to experiment with things themselves fully.
-So, as a teacher, allow children to explore their independence.

 5. Make Provision for Support and transitions